271P/van Houten–Lemmon

-271P/van Houten–Lemmon (previously P/1960 S1 and ') is a short-period comet discovered in 1966 by Cornelis Johannes van Houten and Ingrid van Houten-Groeneveld on eight Palomar plates taken by Tom Gehrels between 24 September and 26 October 1960 as a hazy object of 17th magnitude.
+271P/van Houten–Lemmon (previously P/1960 S1 and ') is a Jupiter-family comet discovered in March 1966 by Cornelis Johannes van Houten and Ingrid van Houten-Groeneveld on eight Palomar plates taken by Tom Gehrels between 24 September and 26 October 1960 as a hazy object of 17th magnitude.
 It was considered lost and designated D/1960 S1 until recovered by the Mount Lemmon Survey on 17 September 2012.